Hoffman constant of the argmin mapping in linear optimization: Hoffman constant under RHS perturbations

 the set of best approximations (projections) of $x\in \mathbb{R}^{n}$ onto $ C $.
 One easily checks (see \cite[Lemma 1]{CCP21}) that for any $\widetilde{x }\in $ $P_{C}(x)$ there holds

-The following lemma constitutes the counterpart of \cite[Lemma 1]{CCP21} into our current context$;$ indeed, this result holds for multifunctions with a convex graph and a closed image at the reference point (the closedness of the whole graph is not required there).
+The following lemma constitutes the version of \cite[Lemma 2]{CCP21} adapted to our current context.
+In fact, this result holds for multifunctions with a convex graph and a closed image set at the reference point (the closedness of the whole graph is not required there).
 For completeness, we write a sketch of the proof.
-Hereafter, we liberalize the notation in the sense that symbol $\overline{b}$ does not refer to a given nominal parameter.